 Carp are opportunistic bottom feeders and eat a wide variety of foods such as insects, aquatic vegetation, crustaceans, worms, and algae.
 They use a special organ, called the olfactory rosette to locate food.
 Anglers often use artificial baits such as corn, or other homemade concoctions with a strong smell and dough-like consistency when fishing for carp.

 Whether you’re interested in learning more about carp or want to catch them on your next fishing adventure, you’re in the right place.
 In this article, you’ll learn more about what carp eat in their natural habitat and the baits you can use to increase your chances of catching carp.
 I’ll also introduce you to some of the best carp baits on the market today.

-Carp have a diverse diet that includes plants, fish, and everything in between.
+Carp and related sub-species like Koi have a diverse diet that includes plants, fish, and everything in between.
 Heck, I’ve heard stories of carp being caught on Ivory soap, sponges, and even pieces of old leather!
 But what do they eat in the wild?
 What sort of natural baits do carp eat?

 Carp use a special feature on their nose called the olfactory rosette to ‘smell’ through the water columns and locate potential food sources.
 This highly specialized organ means that carp seek out very select food sources, which makes them tricky to catch by anglers!

 Here’s a list of what carp eat in nature:

 - Insects and their larvae.
 We’ve all seen small insects floating on top of the water.
 Carp love munching on small insects, larvae, eggs, and more.
 All insects are fair game for a hungry carp, so you should include insects in your bait collection.

 - Water plants.
 Carp especially love small plants near the bottom of the water.
 They focus on small stems and seeds, particularly those that have fallen off the plant.
 They make easy targets, and carp can quickly eat and digest them.
 Plants are often a filler snack in between bigger meals.